+Similarities Differences

-Similarities Differences Values update every 20 seconds Audible alarm when &gt; alarm limit Visual alarm when &gt; alarm limit Can display % change, if configured Audible alarm can be disabled HPI key parameter tile does not have target color in colored font, depending on clinical/alarm indicator status HPI key parameter tile has shortcut key in top-right corner to provide direct access to HPI Secondary Screen HPI will display Alert popup when HPI exceeds high alarm limit for two consecutive updates or HPI value is 100 HPI only available as key parameter if activation key entered HPI does not have a target, green-shaded region with red arrows at the upper and lower limits when displayed as a trend on the main monitoring screen because it is not a physiologic parameter with a target range.
+Values update every 20 seconds Audible alarm when &gt; alarm limit Visual alarm when &gt; alarm limit Can display % change, if configured Audible alarm can be disabled HPI key parameter tile does not have target color in colored font, depending on clinical/alarm indicator status HPI key parameter tile has shortcut key in top-right corner to provide direct access to HPI Secondary Screen HPI will display Alert popup when HPI exceeds high alarm limit for two consecutive updates or HPI value is 100 HPI only available as key parameter if activation key entered HPI does not have a target, green-shaded region with red arrows at the upper and lower limits when displayed as a trend on the main monitoring screen because it is not a physiologic parameter with a target range.
 Instead HPI is a quantitative indication of physiological status used to inform users of patient likelihood of trending toward a hypotensive event.
-Specifically: When HPI is less than or equal to 85, the graphic elements (displayed number trend line or dial segment) are white and clinician should continue monitoring screen, HPI, and trends in parameters and vital signs.
-When HPI exceeds 85, the graphical elements (displayed number trend line or dial segment) are white secondary screen, HPI, and trends in parameters and vital signs.
-When HPI exceeds 85, the graphical elements (displayed number, trend line, or dial segment) appear red indicating the user should check patient hemodynamics using the secondary screen and other monitoring screen parameters in order to investigate the potential cause of the high likelihood of hypotension (or hypotension if HPI = 100) in order to inform a potential course of action
+Specifically: When HPI is less than or equal to 85, the graphic elements (displayed number trend line or dial segment) are white and clinician should continue monitoring patient hemodynamics using the primary monitoring screen, HPI secondary screen, HPI, and trends in parameters and vital signs.
+When HPI exceeds 85, the graphical elements (displayed number, trend line, or dial segment) are white aser should check patient hemodynamics using the primary monitoring screen parameters in order to investigate the potential cause of the high likelihood of hypotension (or hypotension if HPI = 100) in order to inform a potential course of action

+red.
+See table 14-4.